 It comes third after Masjid al-Haram in Mecca, and Al-Masjid an-Nabawi in Medina.
 Meanwhile, Jews believe that the temple stands on the site where Abraham offered his son Isaac as a sacrifice.

 The gardens that surround the mosque are a beautiful place to stroll and enjoy the views out to the Muslim quarter of the city.
+Lines at the site are not uncommon so stop by early if you can.

 Follow Jesus’ Last Steps at Via Dolorosa